SS Manasoo: Service history

 In 1911, the Hamilton Steamboat Company merged into the Niagara Navigation Company, a company that operated passenger ships between Toronto and various Niagara River ports.
 In 1912, the Niagara Navigation Company was absorbed into the Richelieu & Ontario Navigation Company, which itself was merged into the Canada Transportation Company of Montreal, Quebec, on June 11, 1913.
 The Canada Transportation Company was renamed Canada Steamship Lines later in 1913.

 Late in the summer of 1912, Macassa ran a special service from Coburg, Port Hope, Bowmanville, and Oshawa, Ontario, to Toronto, where she ferried passengers to and from the Canadian National Exhibition.
 While with Canada Steamship Lines, Macassa frequently travelled between Grimsby, Ontario, Hamilton and Toronto.
 She was used as the official boat for the Wrigley Marathon Swim.
 At the end of the 1927 shipping season, Macassa was laid up in Toronto.

-In the winter of 1927, Macassa was sold to the Owen Sound Transportation Company of Owen Sound, Ontario, and was rebuilt in Toronto.
+In the winter of 1927, Macassa was sold to the Owen Sound Transportation Company of Owen Sound, Ontario, and was rebuilt as a nightboat in Toronto.
 Macassa was renamed Manasoo, a combination of Manitoulin Island and Sault Ste.
 Marie, Ontario.
 Her promenade deck was covered with passenger cabins, and her pilothouse and masts were replaced.
 After her rebuild, she was licensed to carry only 70 passengers.

-Manasoo left Toronto for Owen Sound on April 22, 1928.
-Along the way, she stopped in Goderich, Lion's Head and Wiarton, Ontario, before arriving in Owen Sound on April 27, after which she travelled to Collingwood, where she was drydocked for an inspection.
+Manasoo left for Owen Sound on April 22, 1928.
+Along the way, she stopped in Goderich, Lion's Head and Wiarton, Ontario.
 After entering service in May, she mainly operated between Sault Ste.
 Marie and Owen Sound, via the North Channel.
-Manasoo carried passengers and various different types of freight.
+Manasoo carried passengers and various types of freight.